-Spanish I # 0882
+Spanish I

 In Spanish I students begin a five-year sequence toward proficiency in Spanish.
 Level I Spanish students will be introduced to the language and culture of Spain and other Spanish speaking countries.
 Students develop the ability to communicate about themselves and their immediate environment using simple sentences containing basic language structures with accurate pronunciation.
 Students are assessed through written, oral and aural exercise, tests and quizzes, daily class participation and projects.
-Assessments are based on the four basic communication skills of speaking, listening, reading and writing, with the strongest emphasis being placed on speaking.
-An oral proficiency exam will be given at the mid-term and at the end of the year.
+Assessments are based on the four basic communication skills of speaking, listening, reading, and writing, with the strongest emphasis being placed on speaking- Oral proficiency will be evaluated through multiple opportunities to demonstrate facility in oral language skills indicative of a Level I student.

-French I # 0883
+French I